 The Incredible Hulk’s Post-Credit Scene Had No Script

 At the end of The Incredible Hunk, Tony Stark meets up with Thaddeus “Thunderbolt” Ross at a bar to discuss a new team “they” are putting together.
 The witty scene obviously set up the upcoming Avengers movie, but William Hurt (who played Thunderbolt) later revealed that the entire scene was improvised.

 The actors were given some ground rules for the conversation, such as that they had to mention the Avengers.
 But other than that, the entire scene features Robert Downey Jr. and William Hurt showing off their superb improv.

 Ant-Man’s Ad Libbed His Discussions With His Cellmate

-Rudd also improvised several discussions with his ex Judy, played by Maggie Lang.
-Scott Scott’s conversations with Judy’s new husband were also largely ad libbed.
+Rudd also improvised several discussions with his estranged ex Maggie, played by Judy Greer.”
+Scott Scott’s conversations with Judy’s new husband were also largely ad-libbed.